norahellstadius/norahellstadius.github.io/README.md

 ## Training the Models
-We employed the Imagenet dataset to represent the "other" class, while utilizing labeled production data for the "plant" class.
+<p>We employed the Imagenet dataset to represent the "other" class, while utilizing labeled production data for the "plant" class.
 The choice of Imagenet stemmed from time constraints, as we lacked the capacity to individually examine over 300,000 unlabeled (???) images to identify non-plant ones.
+The imagenet dataset was taken from <cite>Kaggle</cite> (<a href="https://www.kaggle.com/datasets/ifigotin/imagenetmini-1000">source</a>).
 Consequently, we opted to employ the best-performing model to identify these images and manually review them later.
 By doing so, we can extract non-plant images, which are subsequently used to fine-tune the top model.
-This process takes place in step 5.
+This process takes place in step 5.</p>

 <div style="display: flex; justify-content: space-between;">